andrewnordlund/atag/README.md

 The structure of the JSON file closely mirrors the ATAG Standard itself:

 * There are 2 Parts of ATAG
-* Each Part has Principles of ATAG
+* Each Part has the 2 Principles of WCAG (Perceivable, Operable, Understandable, and robust)
 * Each Principle has Guidelines
 * Each Guideline has Success Criteria